-The Academy Trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
-In particular, it includes:
+The academy trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+In particular it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Governing Body; - regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - · setting targets to measure financial and other performance; - · clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; - · identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - · clearly defined purchasing (asset purchase or capital investment) guidelines - · delegation of authority and segregation of duties - · identification and management of risks

-The Trust Board has considered the need for a specific internal audit function however due to an external audit taking place in December 2016 for the month of August as requested by the ESFA and the school being chosen in March 17 to complete the FMGS with the ESFA, the Trust Board felt the finance staff would be overloaded by auditing.
-The Trust Board has designed a programme for 2017-18 with Beever and Struthers' Manchester team.
-There will be regular reports given to the Board of Trustees, through the Audit and Risk Committee, on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
+The Trust Board considered the need for a specific internal audit and the Trust Boards designed a programme for 2017-18 with Beever and Struthers Manchester team.
+The internal audits focussed on the risk registers and Risk Management policies and Purchases.

+Regular reports were given to the Board of Trustees, through the Audit and Risk Committee, on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.

+On a quarterly basis, the Accounting Officer reported to the Trustees on the operation of the systems of control and on the discharge of the Trustees financial responsibilities.

-Review of effectiveness
+Review of Effectiveness

-As Accounting Officer, L Whittaker has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, L Whittaker has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- · the work of the external auditor; - · the financial management and governance self assessment process; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.
+- The work of the External auditor - The financial management and governance self-assessment process - The work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework

-The Accounting Officer and Resource Committee has been advised of the implications of the result of their review of the system of internal control by the Audit Committee Finance and General Purposes Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit and risk committee and plan to address weakness and ensure continuous improvement of the system is in place.